+14. Guarantees

+Are there any warranties or guarantees for any of the following

+a.
+No Yes Don't know With title deeds Lost

+(i) b.
+Electrical work Ø 8 8 8 8

+(ii) Roofing \bigotimes \bigotimes \bigotimes \bigotimes

+b.
+2019 installation of a synthetic rubber EPDM roofing membrane on from guarantee nt and re ear flat roofs.
+2 20 year

+(iii) Central heating \otimes \bigotimes \bigotimes \bigotimes

+b.

+(iv) b.
+National House Building Council (NHBC) 8 \bigotimes \bigotimes 8

+(v) Damp course \bigotimes \otimes \otimes \otimes

+b.
+1987 Tarradale Timber Preservation - 30 year protection

+(vi) Any other work or installation? (for example cavity wall insulation, underpinning, indemnity policy) \bigotimes \bigotimes \bigotimes \bigotimes

+b.

+Are there any outstanding claims under any of the guarantees listed at ove?
+Y 'es 😣

+No 🝼

+С. If you answered yes please give details

+15. Boundaries

+Are you aware has any boundary of your property been moved in the last ten years?
+Yes 😣

+No 🧭

-14. Guarantees a.
-Are there any guarantees or warranties for any of the following: No Yes Don't know With title deeds Lost (i) Electrical work \boxtimes (ii) Roofing \boxtimes (iii) Central heating \boxtimes (iv) National House Building Council (NHBC) \boxtimes (v) Damp course \boxtimes (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above? es Yes No If you have answered yes, please give deta ails: 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: Yes No Don't know Land has been split as new house built on part of original land.
-16. Notices that affect your property - In the past three years have you ever red ceived a notice: a. advising that the owner of a neighbouring property has made a planning application? ade a Yes No b. that affects your property in some other way?
-Yes No C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+a.
+Don't know 😣

+If you answered yes please give details

+16. Notices that affect your property In the past three years have you ever receievd a notice : a.
+Advising that the owner of a neighbouring property has made a planning application?
+Yes No 🥑 b. that affects your property in some other way?
+Yes No 🥑 c. that requires you to perform any maintenance, repairs, or improvements to the property?
+Yes No 🥑 If you answered yes to any of a-c above please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchas of your property

-Declaration by the seller(s)/or other authorised body or person(s)
+Declaration by the seller(s) or other authorised body or person(s)

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+I/We confirm that the information on this form is true and correct to the best of my/our knowledge and belief.